-These courses provide a close examination of several aspects of film and theater arts: acting, writing, directing, and design.
-Reading, discussion, problem solving, and laboratory exercises will increase students' understanding of the artistic experience and develop their skills in the arts of film and theater.
+These courses provide a close examination of several aspects of the theater arts: acting, writing, directing and design.
+Reading, discussion, problem solving and laboratory exercises will increase students' understanding of the artistic experience and develop their skill in the art of theater.

 These courses provide a study, in terms of the theater, of selected plays of a period of notable dramatic achievement or the work of an important playwright.
 Emphasis, by means of problems and exercises, is on the theatrical qualities of the plays and their staging.

 The Senior Exercise has three parts: a project, an oral discussion of the project, and a written examination.
 Each senior major, with the advice and consent of the department's faculty, designs a senior project, a major piece of creative or scholarly work.
 The student will initiate the work and collaborate with others to see it through to completion, all with guidance from one or more faculty members.
-The faculty guidance will take the form of an Individual Study, DANC, DRAM, or FILM 493, for which the student will receive course credit and a grade.
+The faculty guidance will take the form of an Individual Study, in dance or drama, for which the student will receive course credit and a grade.
+Film majors work with a faculty member and in collaboration with each other in the senior seminar in film.
 When the work is finished, the student and department faculty members will discuss the preparation and choices that shaped the project.
 At the end of the year, every senior major will complete a six-hour written examination.
 The awarding of "distinction" is based on the student's performance on all three parts of the exercise.